Accounting Period Definition

 - This concept helps the company in setting a formal period over which books are required to be closed.

-- The concept is useful for investors as they can refer to the trends of the financial results over a number of intervals.
+- The concept is useful for investors as they can refer to the trends of the financial results over several intervals.

 - It may not be useful if the concept of matching principle is not followed.